Book entitled “Abstract Reproductive as Productive Art”

 Moscow as a huge Fibonacci spiral

 This trip once again confirmed that it is highly desirable to travel to the city where an artist lived and worked.
 Just like in Prague, where it becomes clear that Kafka’s The Metamorphosis could not have been written anywhere else, in Moscow it becomes clear that Scriabin’s flexible melody structures, rich in chromatics and thus challenging for the performer’s memory, may have its origins in the urban structure of his city.
-It was really difficult to develop a sense of space, i.e. to determine the north and the south; in fact in Moscow it is almost impossible to orient at first.
+It was really difficult to develop a sense of space, i.e. to determine the north and the south; in fact, in Moscow it is almost impossible to orient at first.
 Therefore, if I had to describe Moscow in one word, it would be the word “maelstrom.”
-The moment you immerse in the spirit and essence of this city, you feel that—not even knowing how—you have suddenly found yourself in a huge Fibonacci spiral, and in that particular moment the only thing you can do is to close circle by circle step by step, in the rhythm of Shostakovich’s Waltz No. 2., until you reach the very point of its origin, where at once you get overwhelmed with the shine of the flaming and picturesque beauty of Saint Basil’s Cathedral.
-It must be that Ivan the Terrible was not so terrible after all, leaving such a fabulous building behind, but the moment you reluctantly decide to leave, you realize that Shostakovich’s elegant waltz has turned into Khachaturian’s fateful three-fourths tact, and in this masked acceleration, to me it is still not clear how after Red Square I found myself in front of the Bolshoi Theater, because I was sure it was on the opposite side.
+The moment you immerse yourself in the spirit and essence of this city, you feel that—not even knowing how—you have suddenly found yourself in a huge Fibonacci spiral, and in that particular moment the only thing you can do is to close circle by circle step by step, in the rhythm of Shostakovich’s Waltz No. 2, until you reach the very point of its origin, where you suddenly get overwhelmed with the shine of the flaming and picturesque beauty of Saint Basil’s Cathedral.
+It must be that Ivan the Terrible was not so terrible after all, leaving such a fabulous building behind.
+Nevertheless, the moment you reluctantly decide to leave, you realize that Shostakovich’s elegant waltz has turned into Khachaturian’s fateful three-fourths tact, and in this masked acceleration, to me it is still not clear how, after Red Square, I found myself in front of the Bolshoi Theater because I was sure it was on the opposite side.

 Entrance to the Memorial Museum of A. N. Scriabin